FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 ## Display Name

-Charge SubCategory
+ChargeSubCategory

 ## Description

-A positive or negative change in cost applied after the original usage or purchase record(s).
+A variation in the billed amount that reflects whether the resource usage corresponds to pre-arranged discount agreements subsequent to the initial usage or purchase records.

 ## Content Constraints